Carrooi/Nette-NoGrid/README.md

 It's not a good thing to always just show some automatically generated grid with data, mainly in frontend and that package is for that moments.

+## BC Break!

+Be careful, this package was completely rewritten with version 2.0.0.
+Please read the new readme.

 ## Features

 **It has:**